 PBS ammonia analyser

-The PBS ammonia monitor started to become the ammonia analyser instrument of choice in a significant number of wastewater treatment works in 1999.
+The PBS ammonia monitor was introduced to the UK market around 1999.
+It quickly started to become the instrument of choice from that point onwards.
 Starting with sites in Southern Water, the PBS has been used extensively in Severn Trent and Yorkshire Water territory, and more recently with Anglian Water.

 What is it about the PBS that sets it apart from other ammonia monitors?